vortexntnu/vortex-asv/mission/BouysTasksNjord/Interface.md

 If there is a new object from point cloud array that is not close (more than x distace away) to the objects we have in our array, apped it to our array.

 (Obs, do not want timestamps in the message published on topic)

+Message type is now defined in vortex_msgs as DetectedObject.msg and DetectedObjectArray!